FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 ## End result

-At the end your `parser/types/mod.rs` file should look like this:
+At in the end your `parser/types/mod.rs` file should look like this:
 <details>
 <summary> ⚠️ Implementation </summary>